 How to turn the Commodore back on after so many years?
 Let's check the computer!

-We continue the steps on how to turn the Commodore back on after so many years that it has been turned off.
-It's time to check out the old computer.
+We continue the steps on how to rekindle the Commodore after so many years that was turned off.
+It's time to check the old computer.

 Take a first look at all the connectors, which must appear as you see them in the picture, without oxide, without breakage or damage.